SimonCarlson/thesis/notes/logbook.md

+22/5-19:
+Gonna fix the rest of Sam's feedback after the presentation.
+Should print out his and get started with it after presentation as well.

+Adding small cues so I won't get lost when presenting.

+Practiced it again, 24 minutes now.
+Should I assume I have 25 minutes available and not 20?
+Should probably assume 20..

 21/5-19:
 Revising the presentation even further.
 Got down to 21 minutes sharp but still speaking quickly.
 Removed part about number of certificates as it doesn't feel central.